 Before the world is their stage, they train right here in Colorado.

-world over.
-Located in eight state-of-the-art studios near downtown Denver, our students train in the same building occupied much of the
+Located in eight state-of-the-art studios near downtown Denver, students train alongside the professional Company with faculty who have

-careers as dancers and teachers with companies such as American Ballet Theatre, New York City Ballet, Dutch National Ballet, The National
+lived highly successful careers with renowned companies such as American Ballet Theatre, New York City Ballet, Dutch National Ballet,

-Ballet of Canada, Pacific Northwest Ballet and The Joffrey Ballet.
-Grounded in formal classical ballet technique, our curriculum follows
+The National Ballet of Canada, Pacific Northwest Ballet, Joffrey Ballet and Colorado Ballet.

 Colorado Ballet Academy offers the unique opportunity to gain stage experience at a young age with our acclaimed professional ballet Company

 and through student showcase performances and outreach programs.
 Students learn through coaching and observation the discipline imperative